sangho0n/hugo_blog/content/en/post/언리얼_GAS_시작/index.md

 		RotatingMovement->Deactivate();
 	}
 }
 ```

-## Using the Game Ability System
+## Using Game Ability System
-To implement movement using the GAS framework, you need to understand the following two concepts first:
+To implement movement using the GAS framework, you need to understand two key concepts:
 - Ability System Component
 - Game Ability

 ### Ability System Component
-- A component that manages the Gameplay Ability System
+- Manages the Gameplay Ability System for the game
 - Only one can be attached per actor
-- Actors can invoke Gameplay Abilities through this component
+- Allows actors to trigger Gameplay Abilities through it
-- Enables interaction between actors with this component through the Game Ability System
+- Enables interaction between actors with this component in the Game Ability System

 ### Game Ability
-- An action registered in the Ability System Component that can be activated
+- An action that is registered with the Ability System Component to be triggered
-- Activation Process
+- Activation process:
-  - Registered in Ability System Component: AbilitySystemComponent->GiveAbility()
+  - Register with Ability System Component: AbilitySystemComponent->GiveAbility()
-  - Activating the ability: AbilitySystemComponent->TryActivateAbility()
+  - Activate the action: AbilitySystemComponent->TryActivateAbility()
-  - Within the activated ability, requirements are implemented using SpecHandle, ActorInfo, ActivationInfo
+  - Inside the activated ability, utilize SpecHandle, ActorInfo, ActivationInfo to implement requirements
-- Key Methods
+- Key methods:
   - CanActivateAbility
   - **ActivateAbility**
   - **CancelAbility**
   - EndAbility

-Implementing the same movement as before using the two above concepts:
+Using the above concepts, the same movement can be implemented as follows.

 1. Create an ability class by inheriting from GameplayAbility

 ```c++
 UCLASS()
 class ARENABATTLEGAS_API UABGA_Rotate : public UGameplayAbility